 - Griffith University is a signatory to the United Nations Global Compact - the world's largest voluntary corporate and sustainability initiative.

 - Griffith Business School is recognised by the Aspen Institute's ‘Top 100’ for its leadership in integrating social, environmental and ethical issues into its programs.
 Our MBA is ranked #26 in the world, which is the highest Australian ranking, in the 2009-2010 Beyond Grey Pinstripes Global Top 100.

 - Griffith Business School was the first Australian business school to sign the United Nations principles of responsible management education.

 - Griffith University has international accreditation from AACSB International - the Association to Advance Collegiate Schools of Business.
 This accreditation is considered one of the highest achievements for an educational institution, with less than 5 per cent of the world's business schools receiving the accolade.

-- In the prestigious QS World University Rankings Griffith has ranked in the top 400 universities in the world for the last six years, which means we are in the top 5% of universities in the world.
+- In the prestigious QS World University Rankings Griffith has ranked in the top 400 universities in the world for the last seven years, which means we are in the top 5% of universities in the world.

 - Our world leading teaching staff are not just passionate about what they do, they have also been recognised for it with a host of prestigious accolades including numerous Australian Learning and Teaching Council awards.

 - In the 2012 Excellence in Research for Australia (ERA) assessment 88 per cent of Griffith researchers were located in disciplines assessed at world standard or better.
 Across the disciplines, 85 per cent (17) of Griffith University's 20 broad (two-digit) disciplines were rated world standard or better.